jcastelli/joecastelliblog/_posts/2014-07-02-which-cms-is-best.markdown

 categories: web-ed CMS
 ---

-As I've said in a previous post about content management systems, we can tussle over which is best until we turn purple.
+As I've said in [a previous post about content management systems][joe-cms], we can tussle over which is best until we turn purple.

 I've worked with quite a few by now, and here's a quick rundown on some of them, and why I like them.
 I'll try to revisit this post from time-to-time as things evolve.